1955 Tour de France: Classification leadership and minor prizes

 The time that each cyclist required to finish each stage was recorded, and these times were added together for the general classification.
 If a cyclist had received a time bonus, it was subtracted from this total; all time penalties were added to this total.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey.

 The points classification was calculated in the same way as in 1954, following the calculation method from the Tours de France from 1905 to 1912.
-Points were given according to the ranking of the stage: the winner received one points, the next cyclist two points, and so on.
+Points were given according to the ranking of the stage: the winner received one point, the next cyclist two points, and so on.
 These points were added, and the cyclist with the fewest points was the leader of the points classification.
 In 1955, this was won by Stan Ockers.

 Points for the mountains classification were earned by reaching the mountain tops first.
 The system was almost the same as in 1954: there were two types of mountain tops: the hardest ones, in category 1, gave 10 points to the first cyclist, the easier ones, in category 2, gave 6 points to the first cyclist, and the easiest ones, in category 3, gave 3 points.
 Charly Gaul won this classification.

 The team classification was calculated as the sum of the daily team classifications, and the daily team classification was calculated by adding the times in the stage result of the best three cyclists per team.
 It was won by the French team.
 The British team and the regional South West team finished with only two cyclists, so they were not eligible for the team classification.

 In addition, there was a combativity award given after each stage to the cyclist considered most combative.
 The split stages each had a combined winner.
 The decision was made by a jury composed of journalists who gave points.
 The cyclist with the most points from votes in all stages led the combativity classification.
 Gaul won this classification, and was given overall the super-combativity award.
 The Souvenir Henri Desgrange was given in honour of Tour founder Henri Desgrange to the first rider to pass a point by his final residence, the "Villa Mia" in Beauvallon, Grimaud, on the French Riviera on stage 10.
 This prize was won by André Darrigade.